Ali Khan Niazi

-Ali Khan Niazi (born 14 December 2000) is a Pakistani footballer who plays as a right-back for Khan Research Laboratories and the Pakistan national team.
+Ali Khan Niazi (born 14 December 2000) is a Pakistani footballer who plays as a right-back for SA Gardens and the Pakistan national team.

 Club career

 Huma

 Niazi started his youth career with JAFA Soccer Academy.
 He made his senior debut for Huma in the 2014–15 Pakistan Football Federation League, scoring a brace in his debut match against Mardan Blue Star.
 Niazi scored his first goal in the 44th minute and the second in the 91st minute of the game; he was also booked in the 89th minute.
 Niazi's second match of the season was a 1–0 loss to Lyallpur.
 His brace on debut remained his only goals in the season for Niazi, who ended his 2014–15 season with two goals in four appearances for Huma.

 Civil Aviation Authority

 Niazi joined departmental side Civil Aviation Authority in 2018.
 He made his debut for the club on 28 April, coming on as a 30th minute substitute Waseem Asghar in 2018 National Challenge Cup against Sindh Government Press.
 Niazi got his first full match against defending champions Khan Research Laboratories in a 1–0 victory.
 Niazi played in the semi-finals against eventual winners Pakistan Airforce, Civial Aviation lost the semi-finals on 4–3 on penalties.
 His last match for the club was third position match in Challenge Cup, where his team lost 5–1 Pakistan Petroleum.